Sunday, March 10, 2019

 source: pixabay.com

-Car maintenance is involves costs, but it is a necessary investment.
-It can involved prompt replacement or repair of certain parts, but it can save you from bigger repair jobs that can take a huge amount from your wallet.
-You know, little things that you tend to ignore can add up overtime and develop into a serious problem.
-Knowing that both car repair and maintenance involves cost, your main concern now is to minimize maintenance and avoid unnecessary repair cost as well.
+Car maintenance involves costs, but it is a necessary investment.
+It can involve prompt replacement or repair of certain parts, but it can save you from bigger repair jobs that can take a huge amount from your wallet.
+You know, little things that you tend to ignore can add up over time and develop into a serious problem.
+Knowing that both car repair and maintenance involve cost, your main concern now is to minimize maintenance and avoid unnecessary repair costs as well.
 Is this possible at all?.
-Well, there could be some way, provided that you must strictly observe certain rules:
+Well, there could be some way, provided that you strictly observe certain rules:

 1. Check fluid levels regularly.

 Making sure that your car’s fluid levels don’t go lower than the minimum does help to keep your car in good condition.
-Your car needs sufficient levels of engine oil, brake fluid, transmission fluid, power steering fluid and wiper fluid in order to function normally.
-Don’t wait for the red lights on your dashboard to warn you as it can lead to bigger problems.
+Your car needs sufficient levels of engine oil, brake fluid, transmission fluid, power steering fluid, and wiper fluid to function normally.
+Don’t wait for the red lights on your dashboard to warn you, as it can lead to bigger problems.

 2. Read your owner’s manual.